Greece Moments Greece Moments

 Paralia Schinonta.
 Maltezana Astypalea

-Maltezana even offers two important archaeological sites: the Basilica of Agia Varvara, located 700 meters north of the town, and the Roman Baths of Tallaras, which are located near the port.
-The excavations testify that Maltezana and the region have been inhabited since ancient times and were an important centre in the Archaic period.
+Maltezana also offers two important archaeological sites: the Basilica of Agia Varvara, located 700 metres north of the town, and the Roman Baths of Tallaras, which are situated near the port.
+The excavations show that Maltezana and the surrounding region have been inhabited since ancient times and were an important centre during the Archaic period.

 Maltezana Bäder von Tallaras Astypalea